 In addition to the summary below, you can also check out my Shoulda, Coulda, Wouldn’t essay on Vienna.

-The squares of the Inner City are delightful, picturesque and well-preserved.
+The squares of the Inner City are delightful, picturesque, and well-preserved.

 Graben ♥♥, pedestrianized and busy, is one of the most fashionable shopping areas in town.
-It is adorned with two identical fountains and is also home to the elaborate Baroque Plague Column, erected at the end of the 17th century.
+It is adorned with two identical fountains and is also home to the elaborate Plague Column, erected at the end of the 17th century.
 There are several notable houses on Graben, both original Baroque and modern.

 Hoher Markt ♥ is the oldest square in Vienna, in medieval times both the home of various markets and the venue for executions.
 Its biggest attraction here is the Anekruhr ♥, a sculptural clock that features 12 historical figures who contributed to Vienna’s development.
 Each hour, one of the figures emerges for all to view, and at noon, the entire set parades around.

 The large and elegant Am Hof ♥♥♥ is one of the most impressive public spaces in Vienna.
 There are several architectural gems around it, including the Chapel of the Nine Angel Choirs ♥♥, from the terrace of which the dissolution of the Holy Roman Empire was proclaimed in 1806.
-In front of the church stands Column of Our Lady, erected at the conclusion of the Thirty Years’ War.
+In front of the church stands the Column of Our Lady, erected at the conclusion of the Thirty Years’ War.

 The irregularly-shaped Freyung ♥♥ is a beautiful square in its own right, with a church, a former abbey, which is now an art gallery, and a couple of magnificent palaces facing it.
-At the centre of the square, in a glass-roofed atrium, stands the Austria Fountain, showing the allegorical figure of Austria surrounded by mermaids that represent the major rivers of the Hapsburg Empire of mid-19th century.
+At the center of the square, in a glass-roofed atrium, stands the Austria Fountain, showing the allegorical figure of Austria surrounded by mermaids that represent the major rivers of the Hapsburg Empire of the mid-19th century.

 There are more than a handful of impressive and interesting churches in the old town.